dcntrlzd/helios/README.md

 ## TODO
 * detailed documentation
 * complete tests
+* Move includeData setting to the ICompilerOptions and get rid of ICompileOptions

 ## Nice to Have
 * prettier for state serialization to make it version control friendly (will require json to js switch);